kamranahmedse/pipeline-js/README.md

 - Registered users can check the number of times their URL was accessed through the shortened URL.

 #How to setup
-Follow the below steps to get rasp.is working locally
+Follow the below steps to get it working locally

 - Clone the repository
-- Copy it whereever your webserver may access it.
+- Copy it where your webserver may be able to access it.
 - Run the following command inside the project directory
 ```bash
 composer install